UCI-GDIM31/class-activities-clinger-design/README.md

 //}
 //DidPlayerHitBeat(5.0f, 5.05f);
 //DidPlayerHitBeat(5.0f, 5.25f);
-##W4
+### W4
-## table 4 -5 Declaring new meber variable
+table 4 -5 Declaring new meber variable
-##22 getting input from the player than moving them from the input
-##25 read the object and move whatever game object you are calling it on
+22 getting input from the player than moving them from the input 25 read the object and move whatever game object you are calling it on

+### W5
+What should the method do? update method will be used to control deer's movement in the game in this case the deer will go toward mushroom

 =======